GameDragon98/Formative1_JD522/README.md

 }
 ```

-Running the Project
+## Running the Project
-1.Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-2.Open it in NetBeans or your favorite Java IDE.
+2. Open it in NetBeans or your favorite Java IDE.
-3.Run the main method in the formativeLogin class to launch the application.
+3. Run the main method in the formativeLogin class to launch the application.

-Additional Notes
+## Additional Notes
-*I've kept everything in a single class (formativeLogin) for simplicity.
+* I've kept everything in a single class (formativeLogin) for simplicity.
-*All user data is managed in an ArrayList.
+* All user data is managed in an ArrayList.
-*The GUI uses Java Swing components with the Nimbus Look and Feel for a modern touch.
+* The GUI uses Java Swing components with the Nimbus Look and Feel for a modern touch.

 Feel free to explore the code, make improvements, or just use it as a reference for your own projects.
 If you have any questions or feedback, don't hesitate to reach out!